 Dicentra canadensis (Goldie) Walpers.
 Common name: Squirrel Corn.
 Phenology: Apr-May; Jun.
-Habitat: Rich, moist forests, especially rich cove forest in the mountains.
+Habitat: Rich, moist forests, especially rich cove forests in the mountains.
 Distribution: S. ME west to s.
 MN, south to w.
 NC, n.
 GA, TN, and MO.

 Origin/Endemic status: Native